-Generally, the lower your utilization rate, the better.
+Generally, the lower your utilization rate, the better for your credit scores.

-If you are planning to make a major credit purchase in the next three to six months and you don’t have excellent scores, it’s best to leave the account open.
-However, while your credit scores will likely be impacted for a time, it still might be a good idea to close the account if you are not planning to apply for credit.
+If you are planning to make a major credit purchase in the next three to six months, it’s probably best to leave the account open.
+However, while closing the account may impact your credit scores for a time, it still might make sense for you if you are not planning to apply for credit soon.

 Your credit scores should not be the only factor in your decision.
 If you are having difficulty managing debt you already owe and are tempted to use the card, consider closing it so that you won’t take on more debt.
-And, a good way to offset the impact of closing the account is to pay down the balances on your remaining cards.
+Another consideration for closing a card could be if you’re paying a high annual fee without getting an equal amount of benefits from it.
+A good way to offset the impact of closing the account is to pay down the balances on your remaining cards.

 The factors are the key to unlocking what you need to do to improve your creditworthiness over time, which will be reflected in better credit scores.